1. Home

 Getting to Know Your Physical Therapist

-It is important to get to know your physical therapist, as they may guide you through some challenging experiences.
+Getting to know your physical therapist is crucial, as they may guide you through some challenging experiences.
 Your first session is a chance to make sure you feel comfortable moving forward.

 Most physical therapists will assess your condition, explain the process to you, determine your ability to function normally, and document any noticeable symptoms.